dronan/next-crud/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## About
+## Tech Stack

 This project utilizes the following technologies:

--Firebase
+- Firebase
--NextJS
+- NextJS
--React
+- React
--Tailwind CSS
+- Tailwind CSS